dkatz44/Stock-Alerts/README.md

 # Stock-Alerts

-Takes a list of stocks and sends an alert if something interesting is happening based on unusual price/volume changes or trading being suspended.
+Takes a list of stocks and sends an alert if something interesting is happening based on unusual price/volume changes and/or trading being suspended.

 1. Scrapes a list of interesting stocks from the Finviz stock screener
 2. Pulls data for each stock from the Yahoo Finance API every few minutes